Discover 9 Instructional Strategies For Lifelong Learning

 • Description: This traditional method involves the teacher presenting information to students in a structured manner, typically through verbal communication.

-• Example: A history teacher giving a lecture on the causes and consequences of World War II.
+• Example: A history teacher lecturing on the causes and consequences of World War II.

-• Best Practices: Keep lectures engaging by incorporating multimedia, using storytelling techniques, and encouraging student participation through questions and discussions.
+• Best Practices: Keep lectures engaging by incorporating multimedia and storytelling techniques and encouraging student participation through questions and discussions.

 Active Learning:

-• Description: Encourage students to be actively involved in the learning process, promoting critical thinking and problem-solving skills.
+• Description: Encourage students to participate actively in learning, promoting critical thinking and problem-solving skills.

 • Example: A science teacher conducting hands-on experiments in the laboratory.